nemo794/nisarqa/docs/product_specs/02_summary_csv.md

 Soft checks are meant to notify users of minor issues in the input granule;
 these issues should not halt the public release of a L1/L2 granule.
-For example, the NISAR sample products used to generate the example CSVs below were derived from ALOS-1 datasets; the conversion from ALOS-1 to NISAR-format did not include metadata corresponding to NISAR's `plannedObservationId` field in the `identification` group,
+For example, the NISAR sample granules used to generate the example CSVs below were derived from ALOS-1 datasets; the conversion from ALOS-1 to NISAR-format did not include metadata corresponding to NISAR's `plannedObservationId` field in the `identification` group,